logical/telepathy/README.md

 EEGDATA:

-A software program for linux that retreives the data from the /dev/rfcomm0 bluetooth serial terminal and analyzes the data.
+A GUI software program for linux that retreives the data from the /dev/rfcomm0 bluetooth serial terminal and analyzes and displays the data.
 I started the project in C but it was more convenient to write the data analysis portion in C++.

+On my system I use these commands to setup the bluetooth serial port.

+ 	#find the address
+ 	$hcitool scan
+	#bind the address
+	$sudo rfcomm bind rfcomm0 device_address

+Then you need to run any programs that access serial terminal as root unless you have sufficient permission.